maritaca-ai/maritalk-api/documentation/docs/en/deprecated.md

 | sabia-3-2024-07-15 | 2024-10-01 |sabia-3 |

-* The model sabia-2-small will be deprecated on 2025-01-15, we recommended the change to sabiazinho-3.
+* The sabia-2-small model will be deprecated on 2025-01-15.
+We recommended changing to sabiazinho-3.